GenoBones/activites/CISC187/W3/activity_3_sorting_3of3.md

-AI DISCLAIMER: CHAT GPT WAS USED TO GENERATE THE SLIGHTLY DISORDERED ARRAY
+AI DISCLAIMER: Chat GPT was used to generate a slightly disordered array.
+No other use AI code was used.
 QUERY: "can you generate me an array with 50 elements that is slightly disordered.
 There should be 10 disordered pairs for me to test some sorting algos with"

 OUTPUT: